Glubus/Epsilon-Simple-Password-Generator/README.md

 ###################################################################

-Most of them do a copy to clipboard when the textbox is clicked ,only python dont do it
+Most of them do a copy to clipboard when the textbox is clicked , only python dont do it

 For Java You need Jave 8 or more.